-Component Power consumption Comments Solar controller 3 Watts Constant load Solar pump 165 Watts Maximum load at solar heating cycle start up (for approximately two (2) minutes) 50 Watts Average load during the solar heating cycle Gas booster 59 Watts Burner on, anti-frost device inactive (26L booster) 127 Watts Burner on, anti-frost device active (26L booster)
+Component Power consumption Comments Solar controller 3 Watts Constant load Solar pump 165 Watts Maximum load at solar heating cycle start up (for approximately two (2) minutes) 50 Watts Average load during the solar heating cycle Heating unit 3600 Watts Load when booster heating unit is operating

-The solar storage tank and gas booster will only operate on a sine wave at 50 Hz.
+The water heater will only operate on a sine wave at 50 Hz.
 Devices generating a square wave cannot be used to supply power to the water heater.